ncpa0/ADWaveCSS/docs/components/selector.md

 # Class names

-- `selector` - container of the selector element
-- `selected-option` - the preview of the selected option that's visible when the selector is closed
+- `disabled` - changes the text color of the selected option preview
 - `down-button` - a button with a down arrow
+- `no-position` - when added to the selector container, the position styling doesn't get applied to the option list
+- `opened` - a class that should be added to the selector container when it's opened
+- `option` - a button that represents an option
 - `options-list` - a container of the option buttons
-- `option` - a button that represents an option
+- `selected-option` - the preview of the selected option that's visible when the selector is closed
-- `opened` - a class that should be added to the selector container when it's opened
+- `selector` - container of the selector element
 - `top` - a class that should be added to the selector container if the option list should be positioned above the selector, instead of below it as it is by default
-- `no-position` - when added to the selector container, the position styling doesn't get applied to the option list